Number of 2% Drops per Year for the S&P 500 Index

 Consumer Sentiment Index and Subsequent 12-Month S&P 500 Returns

-Consumer Sentiment Index and Subsequent 12-Month S&P 500 Returns Historically, sharp drops in consumer sentiment have often preceded strong stock market performance over the following year, making sentiment lows a potential signal for future gains.
+Consumer Sentiment Index and Subsequent 12-Month S&P 500 Returns Historically, sharp drops in consumer sentiment have tended to precede strong stock market rallies, often turning pessimism into a springboard for future gains.
 Image: J.P.
 Morgan Asset Management